rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed and improved the functionality of substr script function
 >Restored and fixed RemoveWindowRounding option that was removed in 4.1.2
 >Improved the functionality of inventory_redraw script function
 >Changed the way IniConfigFolder works.
-Now the game will search for the ini files relative to the specified directory
+Now the game will search for ini files relative to the specified directory
 >Changed the debug message about a missing critter art file to also be displayed in the game
 >Code refactoring for various script functions
 >Added a fix to prevent the player from moving when clicking on a script-created window and prevent the mouse cursor from being toggled when hovering over a hidden window